coaxial/ansible-role-docker-proxy/README.md

 any valid email address
 #### Purpose
 Used by Let's Encrypt to warn of expiring certificates should the auto-renewal fail, and for account recovery.

+### `dp__le_timeout`
+#### Default value
+`300`
+#### Possible values
+Any integer
+#### Purpose
+The lets encrypt container needs to generate its DH params before it listens to upstream servers restarts and starts getting certs for them.
+This is the amount of time it takes to generate the DH params and for while the playbook's execution stops after starting the lets encrypt container.
+It's possible this value is too high, so it can be overridden.
+The value is the number of seconds to wait for the lets encrypt container to start.
+For example, 120 seconds is usually enough on a 5$ DigitalOcean droplet.

 Dependencies
 ------------